23 types of flatbread to try when travelling

-Apart from these, there are over a hundred other vegetarian and non-vegetarian options in the Ethiopian cuisine that you can try your injera with.
+Apart from these, there are over a hundred other vegetarian and non-vegetarian options in Ethiopian cuisine that you can try your injera with.
 Think lentils, vegetables, and beef.
 Just takes a couple of samplings to figure out which is your favourite go-to stew with the injera.
 Soumya from Stories by Soumya

 Barbari – Iran

-Iran is an expert in flatbreads with more than 4 common varieties that play a big role in Persian cuisine.
+Bread in the Middle East – Iran is an expert in flatbreads with more than 4 common varieties that play a big role in Persian cuisine.
 Baked on stones, flaky or baked in a tandoor and then there are other varieties using different traditional baking techniques.
 There is always a long line of people at the bakeries to buy them still warm from the oven.

 My personal favourite is barbari.
 Persian nan e barbari distinguishes itself for being relatively thick with a crispy crust on the outside, but being soft and fluffy on the inside.
 It is often topped with sesame seeds and nigella seeds for the final touch.